spinnaker/spinnaker.github.io/setup/canary/index.md

 {% include toc %}

 Setting up automated canary analysis in Spinnaker consists of running a bunch of Halyard commands, as described in this doc.
-For further details, [Here's a comprehensive reference](/reference/halyard/commands/#hal-config-canary)
+Before you can use the canary analysis service, you must configure at least one metrics service, and at least one storage service.
+The most common setup is to have one metrics service configured (e.g. Stackdriver, Atlas, Prometheus or Datadog) and one storage service (e.g. S3, GCS or Minio) configured.
+For further details, [here's a comprehensive reference](/reference/halyard/commands/#hal-config-canary).

 ## Quick start